Key Points

 - Itchy paws

-What are the most common food allergens in dogs and cats?
+What are the most common food allergies in dogs and cats?

 Can dogs and cats have multiple food allergies?